 Without proper treatment, inadequate tears can make daily activities frustrating, affecting your personal and professional life; activities like reading, watching TV, driving or working on the computer.

-Treatment for Dry Eye
+Treatment for Dry Eye in Buffalo, NY

 - Punctal plugs to prevent tear drainage from the eyes

 - RESTASIS® eye drops to increase tear production

 LipiFlow®: Relief for Evaporative Dry Eye & Meibomian Gland Dysfunction (MGD)

 In order to properly treat dry eye, your doctor must first determine the root cause of your condition.
 Meibomian Gland Dysfunction (MGD) accounts for 86% of dry eye caused by a blocked tear duct (Evaporative Dry Eye).
 Products like RESTASIS® do not treat Evaporative Dry Eye.
 Luckily there is an FDA-approved device that can safely and effectively provide relief: LipiFlow®.